 At Lugo, we’re experts in the contract furniture industry.
 We work with an interior designer to create, develop and manufacture your ideas from a concept design to produce a creative, strong and functional piece of contract furniture.

 From restaurant dining chairs to hotel beds and contract tables, we have hundreds of pieces of contract furniture for the hospitality sector.
-You can even browse our informative guides and case studies for inspiration here.
+You can even browse our informative guides, case studies and Pinterest for inspiration here.

 Want to get in touch to discuss your contract furniture requirements?
 Our experts are happy to talk to you about your design requirements and make a plan for assisting you in choosing the best contract furniture for your establishment.